|Chlorella benefits, side effects and dosage

 Fibromyalgia syndrome is a common, chronic musculoskeletal disorder of unknown aetiology.
 Some people with fibromyalgia say they feel better

 when they take chlorella tablets with malic acid daily for two months.
-In a study, Merchant RE and co-workers recruited 32 patients suffered from
+In a study, researchers recruited 32 patients suffered from fibromyalgia

-fibromyalgia syndrome.
+syndrome.
 Fibromyalgia syndrome is a common, chronic musculoskeletal disorder of unknown aetiology.
-Patricipants consumed two
+Participants consumed two commercially

-commercially available Chlorella-based (Chlorella pyrenoidosa) products, 10 g of 'Sun Chlorella' tablets and 100 mL of liquid 'Wakasa Gold' each
+available Chlorella-based (Chlorella pyrenoidosa) products, 10 g of 'Sun Chlorella' tablets and 100 mL of liquid 'Wakasa Gold' each day for two

-day for two months.
-Seven patients felt that the dietary supplement had improved their fibromyalgia symptoms, while six thought they had
+months.
+Seven patients felt that the dietary supplement had improved their fibromyalgia symptoms, while six thought they had experienced no

-experienced no change, and five believed the symptoms had worsened over the time of the trial.
-Thus, chlorella may have somewhat benefits on
+change, and five believed the symptoms had worsened over the time of the trial.
+Thus, chlorella may have somewhat benefits on fibromyalgia

 GI tract conditions